emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 The good news is that learning a language via comprehensible input is far more fun and far less boring than using traditional methods.
 And better yet — learning via input works great for busy or chaotic people who can't make dedicated time to study.

 I'm a _huge_ fan of comprehensible input and it's the core of how I learn languages today.
-I would never have been able to [teach myself German to C1 level](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) and score nearly perfect on the Goethe B2 German exam without it.
+I would never have been able to <a target="_blank" href="https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/">teach myself German to C1 level</a> without it.

 But what exactly _is_ comprehensible input?

 I talk a lot about input on this blog and on Twitter without ever fully explaining what it is.
 I wanted to finally change that.

-In this post I explain **what comprehensible input is**, the **science behind it** and **how to use it for language learning.**
+In this post I explain **what comprehensible input is** and give some helpful tips on **how to use it for language learning.**

 {{< toc >}}